Erzbir/Student-System/README.md

 # Student-system

-This is debug version, use DoubleLinkList but not circular.
+This is debug version, using DoubleLinkList but not circular.

-// Write Environment:
+// Writing Environment:

 /*